By: Sarah Stone

 Impact on the organization

-Your involvement in a volunteering abroad project promotes the host organization’s ongoing efforts outside of and within their community.
+Your involvement in a volunteer abroad project promotes the host organization’s ongoing efforts outside of and within their community.
 Program fees and donations enhance marketing, volunteer recruitment and retention, and staff support.

 As a volunteer, you’ll have an individual placement, such as teaching or providing healthcare services, but you also will likely help with daily tasks, like cooking, and cleaning—something that benefits everyone involved.
 And when you return home, you might just convince others to work with or donate to the host group as well!